amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 2. Select **Azure AD Roles**
 3. Follow the prompts to enable PIM on the tenant.

-If you already have subscriptions associated with the tenant, follow the steps in the reference below to prepare PIM for Azure roles:
+If you already have subscriptions associated with the tenant, follow the steps in the reference below to prepare PIM for Azure roles.

 > 📘 **Reference**: [Prepare PIM for Azure roles](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-getting-started#prepare-pim-for-azure-roles)

+We are now ready to apply the scripted configuration.
 </p>
 </details>

 # Scripted Configuration
 This section walks through the scripted configuration using `Configure-AADTenantBaseline.ps1`.

-The document layout matches each section in the script.
+The document layout matches each section in the PowerShell script.
 - [Administrative Units](#administrative-units)
 - [Emergency Access](#emergency-access)
 - [Named Accounts](#named-accounts)